March 25

 “There they crucified him, and with him two others, one on either side, with Jesus in the middle.”
 (John 19:18)

-The Gospel of Luke dedicated some verses that recount the conversation between Jesus and Dismas (see Luke 23:39-43).
-Dismas became quite sobered during their crucifixion.
+The Gospel of Luke dedicates some verses that recount the conversation between Jesus and Dismas (see Luke 23:39–43).
+Dismas became quite sober during their crucifixion.
 In the midst of his agony, he had recognized both his wrongdoings and who Jesus was.
 He was filled with regret and humility.
-This brought in him a new hope and faith.
-After Gestas reviled and mocked Jesus, even demanding Him to do something about their situation, it was Dismas who stepped in and defended Jesus.
-It was him who reminded Gestas that they had done evil, and that they deserved the punishment they were suffering.
+This brought him new hope and faith.
+After Gestas reviled and mocked Jesus, even demanding that He do something about their situation, it was Dismas who stepped in and defended Jesus.
+It was him who reminded Gestas that they had done evil and that they deserved the punishment they were suffering.
 Clearly, Dismas pointed out that Jesus was innocent and therefore undeserving of the gruesome punishment of crucifixion.

 “Stealing” Heaven

-As his heart and mind transformed, Dismas came to know that he was beside a Man of love, forgiveness and power.
+As his heart and mind transformed, Dismas came to know that he was beside a Man of love, forgiveness, and power.
 Though undeserving and ashamed, Dismas decided to risk a request to Jesus: that He remember him when Jesus comes to His kingdom.
 Jesus responded with much assurance: “Amen, I say to you, today you will be with me in Paradise.”
 (Luke 23:43).
-The next thing that we know about Dismas and his fellow criminal was that their legs were broken to hasten their death (see John 19:32).
+The next thing that we know about Dismas and his fellow criminals is that their legs were broken to hasten their deaths (see John 19:32).

 5 Interesting Facts About St. Dismas

-1. St. Dismas is the patron saint of condemned prisoners, death row prisoners, dying people, funeral directors, penitent criminals, prison chaplains, prisoners, prisoners on death row, prisons and reformed thieves.
+- St. Dismas is the patron saint of condemned prisoners, death row prisoners, dying people, funeral directors, penitent criminals, prison chaplains, prisoners, prisoners on death row, prisons, and reformed thieves.

-5. Majority of Bible scholars agree that Dismas and Gestas were revolutionaries or rebels, not mere thieves.
-The capital punishment of crucifixion was reserved to the most horrible crimes during the time, one of which was rebellion and treason.
+- The majority of Bible scholars agree that Dismas and Gestas were revolutionaries or rebels, not mere thieves.
+The capital punishment of crucifixion was reserved for the most horrible crimes of the time, one of which was rebellion and treason.

 Prayer to St. Dismas